DistrictDataLabs/yellowbrick/docs/api/features/index.rst

 At the moment we have three feature analysis visualizers implemented:

--  :doc:`rank2d`: rank pairs of features to detect covariance
+-  :doc:`rankd`: rank single and pairs of features to detect covariance
 -  :doc:`radviz`: plot data points along axes ordered around a circle to detect separability
 -  :doc:`pcoords`: plot instances as lines along vertical axes to detect clusters
+-  :doc:`scatter`: plot instances by selecting subsets of features

 Feature analysis visualizers implement the ``Transformer`` API from Scikit-Learn, meaning they can be used as intermediate transform steps